sebastianduchene/phylodynamics_adequacy/coal_bd_sims1/readme2.md

 I also need to run the mismatched modes analyses.
 For this we need the trees used in each analyses.

-  - bd cc --analyses running
+  - bd cc --analyses run
-  - bd ce
+  - bd ce --analyses run

-  - cc ce
+  - cc ce -- Running analyses
-  - cc bd
+  - cc bd -- Running analyses

-  - ce cc
+  - ce cc --
-  - ce bd
+  - ce bd --Running analyses